Offices in Oakland (Rockridge District) and Hayward California

 Joseph, J. (2001).
 Is Crime in the Genes?
 A Critical Review of Twin and Adoption Studies of Criminality and Antisocial Behavior.
 Journal of Mind and Behavior, 22, 179-218.

 Joseph, J. (2001).
 Separated Twins and the Genetics of Personality Differences: A Critique.
+American Journal of Psychology, 114, 1-30.

 Joseph, J. (2000).
 A Critique of the Spectrum Concept as Used in the Danish-American Schizophrenia Adoption Studies.
 Ethical Human Sciences and Services, 2, 135-160.